andypike/hpstr-jekyll-theme/_posts/2014-01-06-how_i_lost-weight-obese-to-healthy.md

 <a href="https://www.signupanywhere.com/signup/a3cd0SaQ" class="btn btn-success" onClick="trackOutboundLink(this, 'ebook', 'signup'); return false;">I'm interested, tell me when it's available!</a>

-What to chat to me about this post?
+Want to chat to me about this post?
 [I'm on twitter as @andypike](http://twitter.com/andypike)